dustinpfister/blog_posts/_posts/threejs-materials-transparent.md

 layout: post
 categories: three.js
 id: 850
-updated: 2021-05-26 15:12:11
+updated: 2021-05-26 15:14:27
-version: 1.10
+version: 1.11
 ---

 In [threejs](https://threejs.org/) there are a few things to know about when it comes to making transparent materials, so I think it is called for to write a post on the topic.
 When it comes to working with just the Basic materials the process is not that hard at all actually.
-When creating the material I just need to set the transparent property of the material to true, and then it is just a matter of setting the desired opacity value for the material, and that is it.
+When creating the material I just need to set the [transparent property of the material](https://threejs.org/docs/#api/en/materials/Material.transparent) to true, and then it is just a matter of setting the desired [opacity value](https://threejs.org/docs/#api/en/materials/Material.opacity) for the material, and that is it.
+However there might be a bit more to write about when it comes to a few more additional things that branch off from that s lets get to it.

 <!-- more -->